centurianii/sqlite_utils/README.md

 else
    error_log("The file {$file} info in base 16: ".$tmp);
  ```
- 6. Let's check in base 10 a string of all properties from SQLite:
+ 6. **String return**: Let's check in base 10 a string of all properties from SQLite:
  ```
  <?php
 $file = '/some/file.sq';